jridgewell/resolve-uri/README.md

 > Resolve a URI relative to an optional base URI

-Resolve any combination of absolute URIs, protocol-realtive URIs, absolute paths, or relative paths.
+Resolve any combination of absolute URIs, protocol-relative URIs, absolute paths, or relative paths.

 ## Installation